Create a Basic RDP Connection

 | Screen Width (in the Eggplant Studio, EPF, and DAI apps) -DefaultWidth (runscript command option) | The width in pixels you want for your SUT viewer window display.
 Default: 1024 |

-A Basic RDP Connection in an Eggplant Test App GUI
+Where to Create Basic RDP Connections in Eggplant Test Applications

-Eggplant Studio, Eggplant Functional, and DAI all provide graphical user interfaces (GUI) interfaces you can use to create an RDP connection.
+Eggplant Studio, Eggplant Functional (EPF), and DAI all provide graphical user interfaces (GUIs) that you can use to create an RDP connection.

-Below is an example Add Connection panel for an RDP connection in Eggplant Studio:
+An example Add Connection panel for creating an RDP connection in Eggplant Studio:

-The New Connection panel for an RDP Connection in Eggplant Studio
+The Add Connection panel for an RDP Connection in Eggplant Studio

-Below is an example New Connection panel for a Connection Type RDP in Eggplant Functional (EPF):
+An example New Connection panel for creating an RDP connection in EPF:

-The New Connection panel for an RDP Connection in EPF
+The New Connection panel for creating an RDP Connection in EPF

-Below is an example General panel for a Connection type RDP in DAI.
+An example General panel for an RDP connection in DAI.
 Note that to access this panel, you must first display the New SUT panel, or edit an existing SUT and add or edit a new connection.

 The New Connection panel for an RDP Connection in DAI

-A Basic RDP Connection in SenseTalk connect Command Example
+Creating a Basic RDP Connection in SenseTalk Using the connect Command

 SenseTalk is the Eggplant Test scripting language.
 The following example shows how you can use the SenseTalk connect command to establish a connection within a script.
-For more information about creating connections within a scrpt, see Connect Command in the SenseTalk Reference.
+For more information about creating connections within a script, see the connect Command in the SenseTalk Reference manual.

 Connect {serverID: SUTID, portNum: 3389, password: SUTPassword, username: SUTUsername, Type:"RDP", Width: 1920, Height: 1080}

-The Eggplant Funtional (EPF)/Fusion Engine runscript command is the command that you use to run SenseTalk scripts from a command line.
+The runscript command is the command that you use to run SenseTalk scripts from a command line, using Eggplant Fusion Engine (which is what Eggplant Functional is called when it is run without its GUI).
 You can pass SUT connection information with the runscript command when you run a script at the command line.
 For more information about running scripts from a command line, see Running from the Command Line in the Eggplant Functional documentation.

-Click the operating system below to see an appropriate example of how to pass connection information for a basic RDP connection (-type rdp) as parameters to the runscript command.
+Examples: Click the operating system tab below to see an example of how to pass connection information for a basic RDP connection (using -type rdp) as parameters to the runscript command on that platform.

-An example runscript command on Windows that passes the SUT connection information with the -host, password, and -type rdp parameters at the command-line interface (CLI) with the test script.
+This example runscript command on Windows passes the SUT connection information using the -host, password, and -type rdp parameters at the command-line interface (CLI) along with the test script:

 "C:\Program Files\Eggplant\runscript.bat" "C:\Users\Alex\Documents\MySuite.suite\Scripts\test2.script" -host <ip address> -password "<password>" -type rdp -DefaultWidth 1920 -DefaultHeight 1080

-An example runscript command on Linux that passes the SUT connection information with the -host, password, and -type rdp parameters at the command-line interface (CLI) with the test script.
+This example runscript command on Linux passes the SUT connection information using the -host, password, and -type rdp parameters at the command-line interface (CLI) along with the test script:

 runscript ~/Documents/appTests.suite/Scripts/test1.script -host <ip address> -type rdp -port 5901 -username "<username>" -password <password>

-An example runscript command on macOS that passes the SUT connection information with the -host, password, and -type rdp parameters at the command-line interface (CLI) with the test script.
+This example runscript command on macOS passes the SUT connection information using the -host, password, and -type rdp parameters at the command-line interface (CLI) along with the test script:

 /Applications/Eggplant.app/Contents/MacOS/runscript /Users/Alex/Docs.suite/Scripts/myTests/test2.script -host <ip address> -type rdp -port 3389 -username <username> -password <password>